By Mark Hyman, MD

-- Seventy percent of Americans and nearly 20 percent (and growing) of the world’s population are overweight.
+- 70% of Americans and nearly 20% (and growing) of the world’s population are overweight.

-- One in two Americans battles “diabesity,” a range of imbalances that includes mild insulin resistance, prediabetes and type 2 diabetes.
+- 1 in 2 Americans battles “diabesity,” a range of imbalances that includes mild insulin resistance, prediabetes and type 2 diabetes.

 - So many of us eat foods we know aren’t good for us and that make us feel sick, bloated and guilty — and then resort to fad diets.

 We’re biologically programmed to eat lots of hyper-palatable sweet or fatty foods, then store the excess calories as belly fat to sustain us through scarcity.

 But what saved us as hunter-gatherers doesn’t work for us today.

 Our bodies certainly need the starches and sugars found in healthy carbohydrates: veggies, whole-kernel grains and low-glycemic fruit like berries.